 Fewer Cavities and Dental Issues

 It is essential to visit your dentist at least twice a year.
 However, this does not guarantee that you will remain free from potential cavities, tooth rot, or even gum disease.
 If you do not maintain proper oral health, which includes daily flossing, you drastically increase your risk of developing additional dental issues.
-These range from cavities and tooth loss to even worse health troubles.
+These issues may range from cavities and tooth loss to even worse health troubles.

 Avoid Major Health Risks